-Note: In the Nest app, humidifier and dehumidifier are found in Settings > your thermostat > Humidifier or Dehumidifier.
-You'll need to tap the Limit switch to turn Quiet Time on.
+Note: In the Nest app, humidifier and dehumidifier are found in Settings your thermostat Humidifier or Dehumidifier.
+You need to tap the Limit switch to turn Quiet Time on.

-You might see the star connector listed here if you have certain types of equipment like a humidifier, dehumidifier, or multi-speed fan.
+- You might find the star connector listed here if you have certain types of equipment like a humidifier, dehumidifier, or multi-speed fan.

-The Pro Setup option should only be used by a professional installer.
-Be careful adjusting settings in this menu.
+- The Pro Setup option should only be used by a professional installer.
+Be careful when you adjust settings in this menu.
 Incorrect Pro settings can damage your system and your Nest thermostat.
-Follow the link below for more information.
+Refer to the link below for more information.

 If there’s an issue with your thermostat or system after installation or your system needs servicing, select this option to view your Pro’s contact information.
 You can remove the information at any time.

-If your installer didn’t enter their information or you performed the installation yourself, you can always find a Nest Pro near you with our online Pro finder.
+If your installer didn’t enter their information or you performed the installation yourself, you can always find a local pro near you.

-Your Nest Pro installer can store their contact information by entering their 6-digit Pro ID here.
+Your pro installer can store their contact information by entering their 6-digit Pro ID here.

 Note: You can check if you are on the latest version.

-You’ll typically only need to view technical details when you’re troubleshooting issues with your thermostat.
+You only need to view technical details when you troubleshoot issues with your thermostat.

 This option lists legal disclosures for your Nest thermostat.

-The Reset menu allows you to restart your thermostat, reset some settings like Auto-Schedule, Home/Away Assist, and Network, or reset all settings on your thermostat to factory defaults.
+The Reset menu allows you to restart your thermostat, reset some settings like Auto-Schedule and Network, Home/Away Assist and Network, or reset all settings on your thermostat to factory defaults.